Pet Circle

 What is involved with ferret desexing?

-Both male and female ferrets will require a full general anaesthetic to be desexed.
-There is always some level of risk with any general anaesthetic and surgical procedure, human or animal, so no procedure is ever completely risk-free, but ferrets tend to tolerate anaesthetics and surgical procedures well, particularly if they are young and healthy.
+Both male and female ferrets will require a full general anaesthetic to be surgically desexed.
+There is always some level of risk with any general anaesthetic and surgical procedure, human or animal, so no procedure is ever completely risk-free, but ferrets tend to tolerate anaesthetics and surgical procedures well, particularly if they are young and healthy and typically the risk is very low.

 Male ferrets undergo a quick and minimally invasive procedure where the testicles are removed via two small incisions in the scrotum.
 Most boys don't notice a thing and often get right back to their usual routine once they've recovered from the anaesthetic.